K. E. Frey1, J. C. Comiso2, L. W. Cooper3, C. Garcia-Eidell4, J. M. Grebmeier3, and L. V. Stock2

 section for details of how primary productivity was calculated.

-Estimates of ocean primary productivity for nine regions and across the Northern Hemisphere (relative to the 2003-20 reference period) were assessed (Fig. 4, Table 1).
+Estimates of ocean primary productivity in 2022 for nine regions and across the Northern Hemisphere (relative to the 2003-21 reference period) were assessed (Fig. 4, Table 1).
 The Eurasian Arctic designation includes the Kara Sea, Laptev Sea, and East Siberian Sea.
 The Amerasian Arctic designation includes the Chukchi Sea, Beaufort Sea, and Canadian Archipelago region.
 The North Atlantic region in this categorization is south of 60° N and east of 45° W, and as such is not inclusive of the Labrador or Greenland Seas.
-Our results show above average primary productivity for 2021 in seven of the nine regions investigated; only the Barents and Greenland Seas exhibit lower-than-average values (Fig. 4, Table 1).
-Across the whole time series, positive trends in primary productivity occurred in all regions during the 2003-21 period.
-Statistically significant positive trends occurred in the Eurasian Arctic, Barents Sea, Baffin Bay/Labrador Sea, North Atlantic, as well as on average for the nine regions.
-The steepest trends over the 2003-21 period were in the Eurasian Arctic (a ~59.5% overall increase) and the Barents Sea (a ~24.0% overall increase).
-In summary, while observations of primary productivity have shown complex interannual and spatial patterns over the 2003-21 period, we observe overall increasing trends across all sectors of the Arctic Ocean.
+Our results show above-average primary productivity for 2022 in five of the nine regions investigated, while the Amerasian Arctic, Greenland Sea, Baffin Bay/Labrador Sea, and North Atlantic exhibit lower-than-average values (Fig. 4, Table 1).
+Across the whole time series, however, positive trends in primary productivity remain in all regions during the 2003-22 period.
+Statistically significant positive trends occurred in the Eurasian Arctic and Barents Sea, as well as on average for the nine regions.
+In particular, trends over the 2003-22 period have increased by ~61.5% in the Eurasian Arctic and ~18.2% in the Barents Sea.
+In summary, while observations of primary productivity show complex interannual and spatial patterns over the 2003-22 period, we continue to observe overall increasing trends across all sectors of the Arctic Ocean.

 Methods and data

-Measurements of the algal pigment chlorophyll (specifically, chlorophyll-a) serve as a proxy for the amount of algal biomass present in the ocean (e.g., Behrenfeld and Boss 2006) as well as overall plant health.
-The complete, updated Moderate Resolution Imaging Spectroradiometer (MODIS)-Aqua satellite record of chlorophyll-a concentrations within northern polar waters for the years 2003-21 serves as a time series against which individual years can be compared.
-Satellite-based chlorophyll-a data across the pan-Arctic region were derived using the MODIS-Aqua Reprocessing 2018.0, chlor_a algorithm: https://oceancolor.gsfc.nasa.gov/.
-For this reporting, we show mean monthly chlorophyll-a concentrations calculated as a percentage of the 2003-20 average, which was chosen as the reference period in order to maximize the length of the satellite-based time series.
+Measurements of the algal pigment chlorophyll (specifically, chlorophyll-a) serve as a proxy for the amount of algal biomass present in the ocean as well as overall plant health.
+The complete, updated Moderate Resolution Imaging Spectroradiometer (MODIS)-Aqua satellite record of chlorophyll-a concentrations within northern polar waters for the years 2003-22 serves as a time series against which individual years are compared.
+Satellite-based chlorophyll-a data across the pan-Arctic region were derived using the MODIS-Aqua Reprocessing 2022.0, chlor_a algorithm: https://oceancolor.gsfc.nasa.gov/.
+For this report, we show mean monthly chlorophyll-a concentrations calculated as a percentage of the 2003-21 average, which was chosen as the reference period to maximize the length of the satellite-based time series.
 Satellite-based sea ice concentrations were derived from the Special Sensor Microwave/Imager (SSM/I) and Special Sensor Microwave Imager/Sounder (SSMIS) passive microwave instruments, calculated using the Goddard Bootstrap (SB2) algorithm (Comiso et al. 2017).
-Monthly sea ice concentration anomalies were additionally calculated for 2021 (compared to the 2003-20 average) in order to streamline comparisons with the variability in monthly chlorophyll-a satellite data.
-Primary productivity data were derived using chlorophyll-a concentrations from MODIS-Aqua data, the NOAA 1/4° daily Optimum Interpolation Sea Surface Temperature Version 2 dataset (or daily OISSTv2) that uses satellite sea surface temperatures from AVHRR, incident solar irradiance, mixed layer depths, and additional parameters.
+Monthly sea ice concentration anomalies were additionally calculated for 2022 (compared to the 2003-21 average) in order to streamline comparisons with the variability in monthly chlorophyll-a satellite data.
+Primary productivity data were derived using chlorophyll-a concentrations from MODIS-Aqua data (Reprocessing 2022.0, chlor_a algorithm), the NOAA 1/4° daily Optimum Interpolation Sea Surface Temperature dataset (or daily OISST) that uses satellite sea surface temperatures from AVHRR, incident solar irradiance, mixed layer depths, and additional parameters.
 Primary productivity values were calculated based on the techniques described by Behrenfeld and Falkowski (1997).
 Chlorophyll-a and primary productivity data only incorporate pixels where sea ice is less than 10%, which is a compromise between potential pixel contamination with sea ice and an attempt to incorporate open water near the ice edge that typically exhibits high rates of primary production.
 We define annual productivity as productivity over the March-September time period.
-The 2021 annual primary productivity percent of average (compared to 2003-20) was calculated the same way as for chlorophyll-a, as described above.
+The 2022 annual primary productivity percent of average (compared to 2003-21) was calculated the same way as for chlorophyll-a, as described above.
 Lastly, Theil-Sen median trends were calculated spatially (Fig. 3b) and for the extracted time series for each geographic region (Table 1), where statistical significance (p<0.05) of the trends was determined using the Mann-Kendall trend test.

 K. Frey would like to acknowledge financial support by the National Science Foundation (NSF) Arctic Observing Network (AON) Program (Grant 1917434).
-J. Comiso and L. Stock are also grateful for the support provided by the NASA Ocean Biology and Biogeochemistry Program.
-Support for J. Grebmeier and L. Cooper is provided through NSF AON (Grant 1917469) and the NOAA Arctic Research Program (CINAR 22309.07_UMCES_Grebmeier).
+Support for J. Grebmeier and L. Cooper was provided through NSF AON (Grant 1917469) and the NOAA Arctic Research Program (CINAR 22309.07_UMCES_Grebmeier).
+Support for C. Garcia-Eidell was provided by the Knauss Marine Policy Fellowship from the NOAA Sea Grant.

 Behrenfeld, M. J., and P. G. Falkowski, 1997: Photosynthetic rates derived from satellite-based chlorophyll concentration.
 Limnol.
 Oceanogr., 42(1), 1-20, https://doi.org/10.4319/lo.1997.42.1.0001.